uxdxdev/bowhead/packages/cra-template-bowhead/README.md

 ## Netlify

 - Go to https://app.netlify.com/ and connect this projects `GIT` repo as part of the setup
-- Use `yarn build` for build command, and `build/` for publish directory
+- Use `yarn app:build:netlify` for build command, and `packages/test-app/build` for publish directory